Cysharp/MagicOnion/README.md

 ## Server and Clients

 ### Unity client Supports
 You can download `MagicOnion.Client.Unity.package` and `moc.zip`(MagicOnionCompiler) in the [releases page](https://github.com/cysharp/MagicOnion/releases).
 But MagicOnion has no dependency so download gRPC lib from [gRPC daily builds](https://packages.grpc.io/), click Build ID and download `grpc_unity_package.*.*.*-dev.zip`.
-One more, requires MessagePack for C# for serialization, you can download `MessagePack.Unity.*.*.*.unitypackage` and `mpc.zip`(MessagePackCompiler) from [MessagePack-CSharp/releases](https://github.com/neuecc/MessagePack-CSharp/releases).
+One more, requires MessagePack for C# for serialization, you can download `MessagePack.Unity.*.*.*.unitypackage` from [MessagePack-CSharp/releases](https://github.com/neuecc/MessagePack-CSharp/releases).

 MagicOnion only supports `.NET 4.x` runtime and recommend to supports C# 7.0(Unity 2018.3) version.
-Allow unsafe Code and add `ENABLE_UNSAFE_MSGPACK`, you can use `UnsafeDirectBlitResolver` to extremely fast serialization.

 Default MagicOnion's Unity client works well on Unity Editor or not IL2CPP env.
-But for IL2CPP environment, you need client code generation. `moc` is cross-platform standalone application.
+But for IL2CPP environment, you need client code generation. `moc` is cross-platform standalone application but it requires [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download).

 ```
 moc arguments help: